Twin City Project

 In 2018, Sunderland University music student, SSO member, flautist and piccolo player Lawrence Chiu composed 'Roker Pier' for the orchestra.
 SSO's Summer Concert on Saturday, 7th July 2018 gave 'Roker Pier' its Première performance.
 The piece was received with great enthusiasm, inspiring an annual composition competition to be held in partnership with the University of Sunderland.
 The SSO Composition Competition was opened in October of 2018 with an entry window to the end of March, 2019.
 The competition is now closed for this year, but we expect to open a new competition in the autumn.
-The winning composition for 2019 will be given its Première performance at SSO 'Proms at The Point' concert at 7.00 pm on Saturday, 12th October, 2019, at The Point, 1 Park Lane, Sunderland SR1 3JE.
-This is a free concert, and tickets will be available online from this website.
+The winning composition for 2019, Wearmouth Stories by Andreas Poupazis, was given its Première performance at SSO 'Proms at The Point' concert on Saturday, 12th October, 2019.

 Roker Pier by Lawrence Chiu

 Inspiring the SSO / University of Sunderland Composition Competition, Lawrence Chiu's Roker Pier, performed by Sunderland Symphony Orchestra and conducted by Paul Judson, has been set to photography and film by SSO Development Manager, Matthew Burge.
 (For highest quality, set "Quality" to 1080p in bottom right hand corner of screen)